 The Massachusetts Bay Colony then banned Quakers -- in 1656, 1657, 1658, 1659 and 1660 -- and sent letters to the other New England colonies suggesting they do the same.
 Connecticut followed suit in 1656; Rhode Island refused.

-They got away with it until the English monarchy was restored and Charles II tried to stop the Puritans from persecuting Quakers – or other heretics such as Catholics or Lutherans.
-At that point Quaker persecution was more than an exercise in religious intolerance; it was about maintaining political independence from the Crown.
+The colonies got away with Quaker persecution until the restoration of the English monarchy.
+Then, Charles II tried to stop the Puritans from persecuting Quakers – or other heretics such as Catholics or Lutherans.
+And at that point Quaker persecution was more than an exercise in religious intolerance; it was about maintaining political independence from the Crown.

 New England Way